 The following info is about the American Pit Bull Terrier and/or American Staffordshire Terrier.
 The term “Pit Bull” is used to describe several different breeds of dog and is not a breed itself.

-Because of their short coats, they cannot tolerate extreme hot or cold weather.
+Because of their short coats, they cannot tolerate extremely hot or cold weather.
 They are too susceptible to the winter elements to withstand the cold and their short muzzles make them prone to heatstroke when kept outdoors in the summer.
 Because of their people-friendly personality, pit bulls are happiest indoors with their owners.

 Pit bulls aren’t a breed for everyone.
 They require a strong leader who is willing to be a responsible owner.
 Those of us who have chosen the pit bull as the breed of choice for our homes and families will tell you that there is no greater canine companion.
 Our homes and hearts would not be complete without them.